ilias4780/fpl_statistics_ui_app/README.md

 EXECUTABLE AVAILABLE!!
 -------------
-You can now download the folder containing the application's executable if you don't care about the code.
-Just download the `FPL_Statistics_UI` folder and double click the `FPL_Statistics_UI.exe` inside it.
+You can now download the zip containing the application's executable if you don't care about the code.
+Just download the `FPL_Statistics_UI` zip and double click the `FPL_Python_Stats.exe` inside it.
 Enjoy!

 Code setup:
 -------------